ibm-cloud-docs/vpc/fl-analyze.md

 ### Example solution: Analyzing flow logs
 {: #example-analyzing-flow-logs}

-You can download an example solution of how to use IBM Log Analysis to analyze flow logs from [https://github.com/IBM-Cloud/vpc-flowlogs-logdna](https://github.com/IBM-Cloud/vpc-flowlogs-logdna){: external}.
+You can download an example solution of how to use IBM Log Analysis to analyze flow logs from the [IBM-Cloud vpc-flowlogs Github repository](https://github.com/IBM-Cloud/vpc-flowlogs){: external}.
 This project ([Readme file](https://github.ibm.com/portfolio-solutions/vpc-flowlogs-logdna/blob/master/README.md){: external}) shows how to use a trigger function to read a flow log {{site.data.keyword.cos_short}} object and write it to IBM Log Analysis.

 ### Viewing generated flow log files from the {{site.data.keyword.cos_short}} bucket
 {: #alternative-method}